Tonight Starring Steve Allen: History

 Originally a local program airing from 11:20 p.m. to 12 midnight on WNBT New York as The Steve Allen Show, the program was moved to the full NBC network in the Fall of 1954.
 The first network episode of Tonight aired on September 27, 1954, and ran for 105 minutes instead of the 60-minute duration of modern talk shows (however, the first fifteen minutes were shown on very few stations).
 The announcer of the show was Gene Rayburn (who would eventually become a top-game show emcee, best known for his 22 years at the helm of the Match Game) and the bandleader was Skitch Henderson.
-Allen's version of the show originated such talk show staples as an opening monolog, celebrity interviews, audience participation, and comedy bits in which cameras were taken outside the studio, as well as music; among the members of Allen's musical ensemble were Steve Lawrence and Eydie Gormé, who later became a married couple.
+Allen's version of the show originated such talk show staples as an opening monologue, celebrity interviews, audience participation, and comedy bits in which cameras were taken outside the studio, as well as music; among the members of Allen's musical ensemble were Steve Lawrence and Eydie Gormé, who later became a married couple.

-The success of the show led to Allen receiving a separate weekly prime time show, which aired on Sunday nights.
+The success of the show led to a separate weekly prime time show hosted by Allen, which aired on Sunday nights.
 Allen gave up the Monday and Tuesday shows, with guest hosts taking over for the summer of 1956.
-Beginning that fall, Ernie Kovacs (who came over from the faltering DuMont Television Network) was the regular Monday and Tuesday host for the 1956–1957 season with his own cast and regulars, including his own announcer (Bill Wendell; who would later work with David Letterman) and bandleader.
+Beginning that fall, Ernie Kovacs (who came over from the faltering DuMont Television Network) was the regular Monday and Tuesday host for the 1956–1957 season with his own cast and regulars, including his own announcer (Bill Wendell; who would later work with David Letterman) and bandleader (LeRoy Holmes).

-A kinescope of the very first episode survives and Allen's opening monolog has been rebroadcast many times on Tonight Show anniversary specials and in documentaries such as Television.
+A kinescope of the very first episode survives and Allen's opening monologue has been rebroadcast many times on Tonight Show anniversary specials, and in documentaries such as Television.
 In his opening remarks, Allen makes the prescient statement that Tonight! "is going to go on forever" (an apparent reference to the show's run time, then clocking in at 105 minutes with commercials).
 With several hosts over the decades, it has done just that, albeit with a much different meaning than Allen intended.

-Allen and Kovacs' Departure
+Allen and Kovacs' departure

-Allen departed Tonight in January 1957 after NBC ordered Allen to concentrate all his efforts on his Sunday night variety program, hoping to combat CBS's The Ed Sullivan Shows dominance of the Sunday night ratings.
-Kovacs, instead of getting the show five nights a week, was let go, and a radical format change was made (see below).
+Allen departed Tonight in January 1957, after NBC ordered Allen to concentrate all his efforts on his Sunday night variety program, hoping to combat CBS's The Ed Sullivan Shows dominance of the Sunday night ratings.
+Kovacs declined to take over the show full-time due to the amount of work that had been involved producing his version of Tonight twice a week, and so a radical format change was implemented.

 After Allen's prime time show ended in 1960, he would intermittently return to the format he used on Tonight with syndicated programs bearing the name The Steve Allen Show, from 1962–1964, 1968–1969, and 1971.
+Allen would also return to occasionally guest host The Tonight Show during the Johnny Carson era of the show; Allen guest hosted 18 times between 1971 and 1982.
+He made his final Tonight Show appearance as a guest on the show's 40th anniversary broadcast in 1994.